baku89/bk_AEScripts/README.md

 }
 ```

-**CreateProxy.jsx** adds seleted comps to render queue using `proxy` settings in JSON. (e.g. "Test" comps are rendered using  "Best Settings" in render settings, "Lossless with Alpha" in output module, and exported to `[working folder]/proxy/Test.mov`.)
+**CreateProxy.jsx** adds seleted comps to render queue using `proxy` settings in JSON. (e.g. If you select "Test" composition, it will be rendered using  "Best Settings" in render settings, "Lossless with Alpha" in output module, and exported to `[working folder]/proxy/Test.mov`.)

 **CreateFinal.jsx** also behaves similar to above but using `final` settings.